1899 The first motorcycle was made by Ernie Humphries and Charles Dawes of Hall Green, who were partners in the cycle parts trade.

 1916 Only the Junior and the 2.5hp were produced.

-1920 By the middle of the year, 2,000 Juniors per week were leaving the works, when the option of a 269cc Villiers engine was available.
+1920 By the middle of the year, 2,000 Juniors per week were leaving the works, and the option of a 269cc Villiers engine became available.
 Demand soon fell as the post-war buyers' market waned.

 1921 To increase appeal a two-speed Albion chain-cum-belt version was listed.